antran89/blog/_posts/research/2015-02-05-nn-gradient.md

 \end{align*}
 $$

-The only thing that you have to be careful is to match the dimension of the matrices.
+The only thing that you have to be careful with is matching the dimension of the matrices.
 Everything will work out if you just match the dimensions of matrices that you multiply.
+For instance, the dimension of $W$ and TODO

 ## ReLU Gradients

-Rectified Linear Unit (ReLU) has been widely used for simplicity and faster convergence.
-The ReLU allows stronger gradients to propagate back to the lower layers unlike sigmoid units or hyperbolic tangent units.
-Since there is no weights to learn, we can just compute the gradients $\frac{\partial E}{\partial X}$. where $Y = f(X)$ and the $f(\cdot)$ is the element-wise ReLU.
+The Rectified Linear Unit (ReLU) has been widely used for simplicity and faster convergence.
+The ReLU units allow stronger gradients to propagate back to the lower layers, unlike sigmoid units or hyperbolic tangent units.
+Since there is no weight to learn, we can just compute the gradients $\frac{\partial E}{\partial X}$, where $Y = f(X)$ and the $f(\cdot)$ is the element-wise ReLU.

 $$
 \begin{align*}